 The child’s best interest and differing parenting styles is a difficult concept.

-Parents naturally place a very high importance on the well-being of their children.
-The state of Colorado concurs and has statutes that emphasize the importance of considering the best interests of children in determining parental responsibilities, including decision-making and parenting time and insuring that the financial support conforms to the Colorado Child Support Guidelines.
+Parents naturally place very high importance on the well-being of their children.
+The state of Colorado concurs and has statutes that emphasize the importance of considering the best interests of children in determining parental responsibilities, including decision-making and parenting time and ensuring that the financial support conforms to the Colorado Child Support Guidelines.

 Custody & Parenting Plans

 Whenever possible, courts in Colorado favor joint decision-making that grants both parents a say in how a child is raised.
 In this type of arrangement, the parents share decisions regarding health, education, religion and other general issues.
 We will work together to determine your desired parental responsibilities and parenting time goals, and then our firm will seek to achieve those goals on your behalf.

 We can advise and represent you in matters involving:

 Parental relocation and move-aways